 : Training of Unlicensed School Personnel Responsible for Administering Prescription Medications

-Any unlicensed school personnel administering medication must be properly trained and supervised by a school nurse.
 All prescription medications shall be administered by properly trained and supervised school personnel under the direction of the school nurse.

 Training shall be provided under the direction of the school nurse.